danomatika/ofxLua/README.markdown

 This usually occurs when the trying to bind a function that takes more then 10 arguments.
 You can change this upper limit using a define when building the luabind lib: LUABIND_MAX_ARITY.

 ### Reference to 'object' is ambiguous compile error

+Luabind has been updated to build with clang (aka LVMM) in Xcode, so this should not be an issue.
+See this [Github issue](https://github.com/luabind/luabind/issues/4) for details.

+With older versions of ofxLua:

 If you get a reference to 'object' is ambiguous error at compile time in Xcode, you need to change the compiler from clang to gcc for the luabind static library project.
 See the Luabind [user forum](http://sourceforge.net/mailarchive/forum.php?thread_name=9D67FA74-F0F7-4AE4-8B2D-C1873A744D51%40fysh.org&forum_name=luabind-user) for more details.